awslabs/aws-iot-device-client/source/jobs/README.md

   ...
   ```

- `path` *string* (Optional): This field stores the path to directory containing handler on device.
-If this field is omitted, the Jobs feature will assume that the executable can be found in the `PATH` environment variable.
-If
+ `path` *string* (Optional): This field stores the local path to the directory containing your handlers.
+If you want to run a handler that is
- you expect that the executable (operation) should be found in the Job feature's handler directory
+  ***not*** stored in the default Job handler directory for your Device Client installation, you can optionally use this field.
+If this field is omitted, the Device Client will assume that the right handler is already available in the default location, demarcated by the PATH environment variable.
- (~/.aws-iot-device-client/jobs by default or specified via command line/json configuration values), then the path
+ ***default: ~/.aws-iot-device-client/jobs***
- must be specified as part of the job document as follows:
+ If you would like to explicitly use the default Job handler directory, you can declare that as follows (optional):
  ```
  ...
  "path": "default",
  ...
  ```
- The path could also be specified as a particular directory that is expected on the device, such as:
+Else you can also specify a different handler directory for your step in the following manner:
  ```
  ...
  "path": "/home/ubuntu/my-job-handler-folder"